zero-to-mastery/file-io/README.md

 3. Complete at least one of the challenges below.
 4. Add your folder with your project to the submissions folder of this repo.
 5. Include the script that runs your file.
+6. Include instructions on how to install any dependencies.

 **Note: the project must successfully complete one of the challenges below to qualify for as a submission.**